ethical-se/ese-practices/practices/ESE-DefinitionOfReady.md

 * Consistency matters; define and agree on a DoR at the project start.
 * Do not change the DoR during the project.
 If you do, it might yield false data and lose its value.
 * Do not over-analyze.
 This would be anti-agile.
 * Do no cheat.
-Doing the right things and doing them right is a maxim that applies here (and elsewhere).
+This would be unethical.
+Doing the right things and doing them right is a maxim that applies here (and elsewhere). <!-- redundant with DoD: Do not fall for the "checkbox ethics" antipattern. -->
 * If you are not sure whether the DoR is met and decide to go ahead, document your doubts and be ready to go back if needed.